 After all, winter, long, gray and cold, matches bereavement’s interior weather.
 The deep dreariness and seeming death of December’s landscapes, with its monochromatic palette, aligns with what many of us experience emotionally in widowhood.

-You would think, then, that we’d feel a lifting of spirits in spring, when the opposite is true.
+You would think, then, that we’d feel a lifting of spirits in spring, wouldn’t you?
 Wouldn’t you suppose that, logically?
 Daffodils and croci have, after all, pushed through the snow.
 Bushes burst into fireworks of blossom.
 When we go on the daily walk we may have to force ourselves to take, the air, sunny and blue-skied, is fragrant with bloom.
 Wouldn’t, shouldn’t, this cheer us?
 Give us hope?

 For some widows, maybe.
 But oh, tricky, cunning grief!
 For other widows, spring feels even more cruel than winter.
 Precisely because it does not echo what we feel.
 Every tulip and forsythia spray is a personal affront, a con game — because of its contrast to what we now feel and know.
 We see the beauty and renewal, but find ourselves unable to participate in it (about which some of us feel guilty — we should be happier! we should “get over it” ! — as if things weren’t bad enough).

 As widows, especially in the first few springs after his or her death, everything in the now-bright vernal world around us, is discordant with the desolation of our inner lives.